xriss/bash-deck/readme.md

 and you can see that I must resort to programming rather than suffer these indignities.

-This git repo contains a number of bash scripts to perform various useful steam deck installs and tweaks whilst avoiding as much typing as possible.
+This git repo contains a number of bash scripts to perform useful steam deck installs whilst avoiding as much typing as possible.

+Currently it will install decky-loader and gamepass-steaming both are working well for me...

-I recommend cloning this repo to you steam desktop and you can then click it on your desktip to open the folder and choose and run the bash scripts within.
-My plan is that the bash scripts will simply accept cursor keys ( use the dpad ) and enter key ( use button a ) to fully control them so no need to type just select from menus.
+I recommend cloning this repo to you steam desktop and you can then click it on your desktop to open the folder to choose and run the desktop/bash files within.

+# Install

+You can download this repo as a zip from github, extract it and then double click on install-bash-deck.desktop to install everything.

 # How to clone to your steam deck with minimal typing ...